atsheehan/curriculum/lessons/associations/associations.md

 article = Article.where(id: comment.article_id).first
 ```

-With Active Record, we can define this relationship to make querying for the
+With ActiveRecord, we can define this relationship to make querying for the
 `article` a bit easier.

 ```ruby